 It is highly recommended to take a course with one of the local ski schools before you start exploring off-piste.
 New Generation is a ski school based in St Martin de Belleville and offers fully qualified, passionate and English-speaking instructors.

-They offer off-piste lessons and guiding, and will venture out with you to ensure your maximum safety at all times.
-Being the experts they will also know all of the local hidden gems for the best quality powder and can advise you on what routes are most suited for your level of experience.
+They offer off-piste lessons and guidance and will venture out with you to ensure your maximum safety at all times.
+Being the experts, they will also know all of the local hidden gems and can advise you on what routes are most suited for your level of experience.